ska-telescope/lmc-base-classes/docs/src/releases/migrating-to-1.0.rst

 Specifically, for ska-tango-base 1.0.0 the following changes have been made to the :class:`~ska_tango_base.executor.executor.TaskExecutor`:

-- When a command is aborted with :func:`TaskExecutorComponentManager.abort_commands
+- When a command is aborted with :func:`TaskExecutorComponentManager.abort_tasks
-  <ska_tango_base.executor.executor_component_manager.TaskExecutorComponentManager.abort_commands>`,
+  <ska_tango_base.executor.executor_component_manager.TaskExecutorComponentManager.abort_tasks>`,
   its result will be set to ``(ResultCode.ABORTED, "Command has been aborted")``.
 - When a command is rejected because the queue is busy aborting, its result will be set to ``(ResultCode.REJECTED, "Queue is being aborted")``.